Intracytoplasmic Sperm Injection (ICSI)

 Intracytoplasmic sperm injection (ICSI) is fertility treatment where a single sperm is injected directly into an egg.

-The procedure involves the extraction of an egg (through ovarian stimulation and egg retrieval) that is then manually fertilized in a lab with a single motile and morphological normal sperm that is inserted into the cytoplasm of an egg with a hollow needle.
+The procedure involves the extraction of an egg (through ovarian stimulation and egg retrieval) that is then manually fertilized in a lab with a single motile and morphologically normal sperm that is inserted into the cytoplasm of an egg with a hollow needle.
 The resulting embryo is transferred into a uterus through in vitro fertilization (IVF).
 Very few sperm are required for this process.

 FertilitySmarts explains Intracytoplasmic Sperm Injection (ICSI)